Marco888Space/How-to-commit-changes-and-push-a-new-version-of-Docker-image-to-repository/README.md

 docker ps -a
 ```

-4. Copy the container id with the changes in it and the execute this command:
+4. Copy the container id with the changes in it and then execute this command:
 ```
 docker commit -m "CHANGE_LOG_MESSAGE" CONTAINER_ID_WITH_CHANGES REPOSITORY_NAME/IMAGE_NAME:NEW_TAG_NAME
 ```